Lemony, slow-roasted leeks and a trio of cheeses form a rich savoury base for this outstanding asparagus tart.

 Spanakopita is a classic Greek pastry made of feta, ricotta, spinach and herbs.

-Inspired by a trip to Vietnam, I serve these classic spring rolls alongside romaine lettuce leaves, fresh herbs, and bean sprouts.
+Inspired by a trip to Vietnam, I serve these spring rolls with romaine lettuce leaves, fresh herbs, and bean sprouts.

-If you show up at my door unexpected, and plan to stay for a while, you’ll be served...
+If you show up at my door unexpected, and plan to stay for a while, this is what you’ll be served...

 Ever wondered how to slice raw beef so thin it practically melts on your tongue?